adamschantz/3704project/IMPLEMENTATION.md

 data_collection/gobblerconnect_organization_collection.py - python script to
 get club information from gobblerconnect, giving us valuable data for club recommendation

+main.py - implemented as a fastapi backend with a /api/v1/recommed endpoint that will accept survey answers from students and return club recommendations

 HOW IT RELATES TO SYSTEM DESIGN:
 This implementation is guided by our chosen high level architecture(MVC).